infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 Eightshift Development Kit follows a strict project structure to support autoloading, dependency injection and `wp boilerplate` commands, as well as conventions to increase codebase understanding between developers.
 As an added benefit, following this structure and conventions makes your codebase more consistent and organized.

 While Eightshift Development Kit provides required theme files and common theme files such as `style.css` and `functions.php`, they're used differently to what you might expect if you've worked with WordPress themes previously.
 For instance, `style.css` is used only to register theme metadata, and doesn't contain any actual styles, as they're built using Webpack and use cache busting. `functions.php` simply bootstraps the execution lifecycle.
-We also provide very basic template partials, such as `single.php`, which you can acommodate to your needs.
+We also provide very basic template partials, such as `single.php`, which you can accommodate to your needs.
 An idea to consider is replacing some of them with pages that are editable in Gutenberg.

 While you'll find some additional configuration files such as `webpack.config.js` in the project root, the majority of your projects codebase should live in the `src` directory, which is autoloaded via Composer following PSR-4 conventions.
 This implies that every directory under `src` is a namespace under your base namespace (which is your project name), and PHP files inside of those directories are classes in that namespace, with exceptions for filenames that aren't in `StudlyCase`.